smok-serwis/cassandra/README.md

 * **CASSANDRA_DC** - name of this DC that Cassandra is in. _dc1_ by default.
 * **CASSANDRA_RACK** - name of the rack that Cassandra is in, _rack1_ by default.

-If you set the environment value of **ENABLE_MX4J** to any value, Cassandra will have it's MX4J enabled.
-It will listen on port 8081.

 # Jolokia

 Jolokia is enabled by default and listens on port 8080.